piercefreeman/bungalo/README.md

 bungalo plex
 ```

 Mounts are published to the container as read-only volumes so Plex can index them without modifying source data.
+Provide a NAS-backed `transcode` path (writeable) so temporary Plex artifacts never hit the local disk.
+We derive the Slack announcement URL from `[root].self_ip`, falling back to localhost if unset.
 We launch a plex docker container of its own in order to provide a proper amount of isolation from our encryption credentials.

 ## Future Work